mediasp/rack-cookie_rewrite/README.md

 ## Usage

+In your config.ru, or where ever else you set up your Rack environment, add the following lines:

     require 'rack/cookie_rewrite'
-    use Rack::Cookie, 'MSP'
+    use Rack::CookieRewrite, 'MSP'

-Then use cookies in your application as normal.
+Then use cookies in your Rack application as normal.

 In your client application, you can then use X-MSP-Cookie and X-MSP-Set-Cookie in lieu of normal Cookie commands.
 This means you will have to manually read